-You are able to delay taking any payment up to the time you attain age $70\frac{1}{2}$ (or until you attain age $70\frac{1}{2}$ after December 31, 2019).
+If your total vested amount is more than \$1,000, you can delay taking payments if you have not yet reached the age you are required to start taking payments.
 You may continue to transfer your account balance among the different investment funds the same as active employees.
 Your account balance will remain invested in the funds you've previously selected until you choose to transfer to other funds or request a distribution.